A Simplified Guide to Nurse Retirement

 403b plans will most likely be a factor for you if your organization offers “employee matching” programs.
 For example, some hospitals will match your retirement contributions, up to 3% of your salary.
 In my retirement plan, the hospital put their matching funds into my 403b account, but I had additional contributions outside of the employee match going into my 401a, so I had money in both types of accounts.

 If you have access to both types of accounts at your organization and you are able to invest in the same types of index funds, there is no difference which you choose to make contributions to.
-Just make sure that you are maximizing your employer match!
+Just make sure that you are maximizing your employer match if you have one!

-If your employer offers matching contributions, at the very least you should plan to contribute the maximum amount they will match.
-It’s typically somewhere between 1-3%, but whatever it is, should definitely be maximized if it still leaves you with enough cash to cover your expenses.
+If your employer offers matching contributions, you should plan to contribute the maximum amount they will match.
+It’s typically somewhere between 1-3%, but whichever it is, should definitely be maximized if it still leaves you with enough cash to cover your short-term expenses.

 Otherwise, you are essentially leaving free money on the table if you don’t maximize your employer match.
 If you’re not able to maximize this, it might be wise to reconsider your finances and where you can cut spending (or increase earning potential), whether it’s moving to a cheaper place, selling some stuff on Craigslist, or picking up extra shifts.

-It’s possible that the available investment options within the 403b may not be as great or robust as those offered through 401a/k’s.
-A difference here too may be the maintenance or management fees associated with some of the different options, depending on which you choose.
+It’s possible that the available investment options within the 403b may not be as great or robust as those offered through 401a/k's.
+Additionally, there may be a difference in the maintenance or management fees associated with some of the different options, depending on which you choose.

 Roth IRA Plans: